-SEWER LINE: This is the waste line that runs from the structure to the main line in the street.
-Since this pipe is buried, the inspector is unable to view it and therefore can't comment on it.
-Most inspectors will generally recommend getting the line scoped by a plumber or sewer line inspector.
+SEWER LINE: This is the waste line that runs from the building to the main line in the street.
+Since this pipe is buried, the Consultant is unable to see it and therefore can't comment on it.
+Most Consultants will recommend getting the line scoped.

-SEPTIC: Like the sewer line, the septic system is buried and can't be viewed and, therefore, the inspector will not comment on it.
+SEPTIC: Like the sewer line, the septic system is buried and can't be viewed and, therefore, the inspector will not comment on it, except to recommend a licensed professional examine it.